centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 The acknowledgement of an incident means that the problem has been taken into account by a user of the monitoring.
-When the user acknowledges the problem, Centreon Engine emits an /acknowledgement/ event.
-This event differs between BBDO v2 and BBDO v3.
+When the user acknowledges the problem, Centreon Engine emits an **acknowledgement** event.
+This event is different in BBDO v2 and in BBDO v3.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">